ashattefeduni/2019algorithms/README.md

 - Using the sticks your instructor has provided, play a few games against each other.
 One of you will be the human and the other will be the computer.
 You should alternate between who goes first in each game.
 Your goal is to determine if there is an algorithm you can use to win the game every time.
 - Use the provided pens and paper to help find a solution and/or draw a visual model of your solution.

-Spend around 25 minutes working on your solution before moving on to Activity 2.
+We'll spend 25 minutes working on our solutions before we share our findings with each other.

 ---

 ### 2. Generalising Your Algorithm

-Hopefully you managed to find a strategy to win every time with 21 pins, but what if we start the game using a different number of pins?
-Does your algorithm still guarantee you the win?
+Hopefully you managed to find a strategy to win every time with 21 pins, but what if the computers change the game to start with a different number of pins?
+Does your algorithm still guarantee you the win for humanity?

 The [Python](https://www.python.org/) script below will allow you to test your solution using any number of pins.
 Copy and paste the code into the editor section of this [Online Python Interpreter](https://repl.it/languages/python3) and click _Run_.